 The daily life at the pavilion was every day the same – and every day different at the same time!

-In return, the visitors had the possibility to learn more about what they were donating for in an interactive way: a quiz!
+Every visitor had the opportunity to learn interactively via a quiz which educational projects are part of GPENreformation.
 Guided through the whole area of the pavilion participants learned more about Education at Protestant Schools worldwide.
 Even if designed for children, a lot of times it was a lot trickier for our grown-up guests – clever kids!

 The quiz also led the visitors to the global classroom.
 When not used, the stage transformed into a classroom including a board, tables and chairs.
 On the tables you could find posters with various stories, information, facts and figures about Protestant schools of the network GPENreformation.
 The board was also used for the “thesis of the week”.
 Chosen among the theses of “Protest for the future” activity, each week one thesis matching the week’s topic was chosen and written down publicly on the board for everyone to comment.